Raiders trade up for S Trevon Moehrig in 2nd round | WTOP

 Koonce and Deablo project as depth players at the start.
 Koonce had 18 sacks in 45 games in college and joins Ngakoue, Clelin Ferrell, Maxx Crosby and Carl Nassib as the team’s defensive ends.

-Deablo is a former high school receiver who moved to safety in college and could also play linebacker in the pros.
-He had four interceptions this season and could be used to match up against tight ends.
+Deablo is a former high school receiver who moved to safety in college but will play linebacker in the pros.
+He had four interceptions this season and has the ability to match up against tight ends.

 The Raiders will have four picks Saturday with two in the fifth round, one in the sixth and one in the seventh.